Microelectronics & Nanomanufacturing Certificate Program for Veterans

 In 2022, Micron announced it would build a huge fabrication complex in Clay, NY, increasing the demand for manufacturing technicians significantly.
 Micron itself will require 10s of thousands of workers, with another similar amount in surrounding support industries.
 Many of these will be entry-level positions.
 The federal government, the state, and NY academic institutions are all implementing programs to address this need.

-What if I don't get into the Fall cohort?
+What if I don't get into the Spring cohort?

-We only have six spots for the Fall 2024 cohort.
+We only have 6 spots for the Spring 2025 cohort.
 If you don’t get in, don’t despair!
-We will consider fall applications for the spring 2025 cohort.
-In the meantime, we recommend taking courses in the Micro-nano Fabrication Safety Credential that will give you prerequisite knowledge in chemistry, electrical circuits, safety in the cleanroom, and existing technology.
-To enroll in part-time classes, visit our registration website
+We recommend taking courses in the Micro-nano Fabrication Safety Credential that will give you prerequisite knowledge in chemistry, electrical circuits, safety in the cleanroom, and existing technology.
+To enroll in part-time classes, visit our registration website.

 Next Steps